New announcement. Learn more

 • What are the prospects for a defense diplomacy compact — formal or informal — among Indo-Pacific and European actors to limit strategic distrust?

-PART II: International Parliamentary Assembly
+PART III: International Parliamentary Assembly

 Potential pathways to conflict resolution amidst rising militarisation, and how alliances and partnerships are evolving, especially under pressure from external powers